monkeywoora/monkeywoora.github.io/_pages/ideas.md

 ### Idea 2: Random Order Models' Coloring in the Bipartite Graphes
 **Category :** This is a topic associated with <span style="color:royalblue">**Theoretical Computer Science**</span> . <br>
 **Brief Description :** We have already known that the situation in Deterministic Order Models' Coloring in the Bipartite Graphes.
-However, how come when the situation changes to the Random Arrival Model?
+However, how come when the situation changes to the Random Order Model?
 This is a question we would like to consider. <br>
 **Reference:**

 > 1. [First-Fit Coloring of Forests in Random Arrival Model](https://doi.org/10.4230/LIPIcs.MFCS.2024.33) (MFCS 2024)